Suvikshapathariya93/Interview-Questions-on-SQL/Airbnb SQL interview questions and answers README.md

 order by ctr desc;
 ```

-**6. To write a query that outputs the average vacant days across the airbnb in 2021.
+**4. To write a query that outputs the average vacant days across the airbnb in 2021.
 Some properties have gone out of business so
 you should only analyze rentals that are currently active.
-Round the results to a whole number.
+Round the results to a whole number.**
 - assumptions:
    - `is_active` field equals 1 when the property is active and 0 otherwise.
    - in case where the check-in or check-out date is another year other than 2021, limit the calculation to the beginning end of the year 2021 respectively